 Roasted Shrimp Salad is a dinner I might make on a sultry summer evening and serve up at dinner parties to impress my guests.
 Here are some of my favorite ways to enjoy it:

-- Served with a handful of pita chips.
+• Served with a handful of pita chips or unleavened bread.

 Storing

-Place leftover shrimp salad into an airtight container and store in the refrigerator for up to 2 days.
+Place leftovers in an airtight container and refrigerate for up to 2 days.
 Before serving it, bring it to room temperature and add a squeeze of fresh lime juice to liven it up.

 Frequently Asked Questions

-When the shrimp is cooked through, it will turn pink and curl up into the shape of the letter “c”.
+When the shrimp is cooked through, it will turn pink and curl up into the shape of the letter “C”.
+Just make sure they don’t all turn into tight O’s.
+“O” stands for overcooked.

 Help Me Spread the Word about this Fabulous Free Recipe!
 Sharing this recipe link on Pinterest and Facebook is super impactful, and I greatly appreciate it!
 Find the share buttons below the recipe form.